 330 NE 167th St.

-The specialties here are authentic Chinatown-style barbecue (whole ducks, roast pork strips, and more, displayed in a glass case by the door), and fresh seafood dishes, the best made with the live fish swimming in two tanks by the dining room entrance.
-There’s also a better-than-average selection of seasonal Chinese veggies.
-The menu is extensive, but the best ordering strategy, since the place is usually packed with Asians, is to see what looks good on nearby tables, and point. $$
+Specialties here are authentic Chinatown-style BBQ (whole ducks, roast pork strips, etc., displayed in a glass case by the door), and fresh seafood dishes, the best made with the live fish swimming in two tanks by the dining room entrance.
+There’s also a better than average selection of seasonal Chinese veggies, like delicate sautéed pea shoots.
+The menu is extensive, but the best ordering strategy, since the place is usually packed with Asians, is to see what looks good on nearby tables, and point.
+Servers will also steer you to the good stuff, once you convince them you’re not a chop suey kinda person. $$ (PRB)

 387 NE 167th St.